liyuanhe211/xTB_in_Chem3D/README.md

 ### 0.2

-* TODO: 通过Molden输出分子轨道
+* Show xTB molecular orbitals (for closed shell only).
+* Adjust MO cube values by multiplying with 0.04, such that the default Chem3D value of 0.002 becomes appropriate.

 ### 0.1.1

-* Bugfix: OpenBabel reports missing MSVCP100.dll when the runtime is not installed. `vcredist_x86.exe` has been included to the installer.
+* Bugfix: OpenBabel reports missing MSVCP100.dll when the runtime is not installed. `vcredist_x86.exe` has been added to the installer.

 ### 0.1